Pittsburgh Penguins: Triumph of playoff berths and tragedy of Briere (1969–1974)

 In the 1969 draft the Penguins selected Michel Briere who, although being chosen 26th, was soon drawing comparisons to Phil Esposito and Bobby Clarke.
 Joining the team in November, he finished as the second-place rookie scorer in the NHL (behind Bobby Clarke) with 44 points (57th overall), and third on the Penguins.
 Briere placed second in Calder Memorial Trophy voting for Rookie of the Year honors behind Chicago goaltender Tony Esposito.
 Briere led Pittsburgh to its first NHL playoff berth since the 1928 Pirates.
 The Penguins defeated the Oakland Seals in a four-game sweep in the quarterfinals, with Briere scoring the series-clinching goal in overtime.
-In the semi-final round, defending conference champions St. Louis Blues got the best of the Penguins during six games.
+In the semifinals, defending conference champions St. Louis Blues got the best of the Penguins during six games.
 Briere led the team in playoff scoring, recording five goals (including three game-winners) and eight points.
 Tragedy struck the Penguins just days after their playoff heroics.
 On May 15, 1970, Briere was in a car crash in his native Quebec, suffering brain trauma and slipping into a coma from which he would never recover; he died a year later.
 His number 21 jersey was never reissued, remaining out of circulation until it was formally retired in 2001.

 In the 1970–71 season, the Penguins finished five games out of the playoffs with a 21–37–20 record, the fourth-worst record in the league.
 Pittsburgh achieved a playoff berth in 1972, only to be swept by the Chicago Black Hawks in the first round.
 Except for a handful of players like Ken Schinkel, Pronovost, Syl Apps Jr., Keith McCreary, agitator Bryan Watson and goaltender Les Binkley, talent was thin, but enough for the Penguins to reach the playoffs in both 1970 and 1972.

 The Penguins battled the California Golden Seals for the division cellar in 1974, when Riley was fired as general manager and replaced by Jack Button.
 Button obtained Steve Durbano, Ab DeMarco, Bob "Battleship" Kelly and Bob Paradise through trades.
 The personnel moves proved successful, and the team improved to a 28–41–9 record, although they remained nine points away from a playoff berth.

 However, in early 1975, the Penguins' creditors demanded payment of back debts, forcing the team into bankruptcy.
 The doors to the team's offices were padlocked, and it looked like the Penguins would fold or relocate.
 Around the same time, rumors began circulating that the Penguins and the California Golden Seals were to be relocated to Seattle and Denver respectively, the two cities that were to have been the sites of an expansion for the 1976–77 season.
 Through the intervention of a group that included former Minnesota North Stars head coach Wren Blair, the team was prevented from folding and remained in Pittsburgh, eventually being bought by shopping mall magnate Edward J. DeBartolo, Sr.